-This year’s event will focus on DICER1.
-This conference will allow families living with DICER1 to learn about the latest scientific advances as well as other important issues such as cancer screening, coping, communication and for the young adults — learning how to navigate the medical system and take responsibility for your health care as you march out on your own.
-Throughout the weekend, there will be ample opportunities to strengthen the connections you have within your own family and create new connections with other DICER1 families.
+The event focused on DICER1.
+The conference allowed families living with DICER1 and medical professionals to learn about the latest scientific advances as well as other important issues such as cancer screening, coping, communication and for the young adults — learning how to navigate the medical system and take responsibility for your health care as you march out on your own.

 Kim E. Nichols, MD

 Dr. Nichols is the Director of the Cancer Predisposition Division at St. Jude Children's Research Hospital.
 As a pediatric oncologist, her research interests are in the molecular mechanisms that provide protection against viral infections and cancer.
 Her overarching goals are to understand how defects in these mechanisms contribute to disease and use this information to develop more effective treatments for children with increased genetic risk for infection and/or malignancy.

 Towards this end, Dr. Nichols' research focuses on identifying novel genetic causes of childhood cancer, optimizing methods of tumor surveillance for children with increased cancer risk, evaluating the factors that influence parent and adolescent decision making and communication around genetic testing for heritable cancer risk, understanding the behavioral and psychological impacts of cancer genetic testing on children and their families, and increasing understanding and developing new therapies for malignant and non-malignant hematologic disorders, including B-cell leukemias and lymphomas, hemophagocytic lymphohistiocytosis and Epstein-Barr virus-associated lymphoproliferations.